 Sarah Rothacker

 Sarah Rothacker is a Junior at Elon University majoring in Dance Performance and Choreography (BFA) and Communication Design (BA) from Dublin, OH.
-While at Elon she has been given the opportunity to perform in Dancing in the Landscape, Black History Month Dance Concert, and Spring Dance Concert along with various student works such as Semicolon earlier this semester.
-She is so grateful for the opportunity to perform in Fall Dance Concert for the first time.
+While at Elon she has been given the opportunity to perform in Dancing in the LandscapeFall Dance Concert, Black History Month Concert and Spring Dance Concert along with various student works including Semicolon last fall, and The Rhoades Grant Dance Concert later this semester.
+She has had the opportunity to study dance in Los Angeles this past Summer and plans to dance at the study abroad program in Florence, Italy in Summer 2024.

 Maya Simmons

 Maya Simmons is a senior from Atlanta, Georgia.
 She will be earning her B.F.A in Dance Performance & Choreography and B.A. in English this spring.
-She is proud to have performed in the Florence Dance Festival, American Dance Festival, Ash and Elm Dance Co., NC Dance Project, and a multitude of performances here at Elon every semester.
+She is proud to have performed with the Florence Dance Festival, American Dance Festival, Ash and Elm Dance Co., NC Dance Project, and in a multitude of performances here at Elon every semester.
 She is grateful to have had her choreographic work presented in Fall Dance Concert 2022 and Dancing in the Landscape 2023!
-She is so excited to perform in her final Fall Dance Concert!
+She is so excited to perform in her final Black History Month!

 Kayla Spalding